tikhandesanket/ai-chatbot/README.md

 ## Installation

 TODO: Replace `ai_chatbot` with your gem name right after releasing it to RubyGems.org.
 Please do not do it earlier due to security reasons.
-Alternatively, replace this section with instructions to install your gem from git if you don't plan to release to RubyGems.org.
+Alternatively, replace this section with instructions to install your gem from git if you don't plan to release it to RubyGems.org.

 Install the gem and add to the application's Gemfile by executing:

-    $ bundle add gem 'ai_chatbot', '~> 0.1.6.2'
+    $ bundle add gem 'ai_chatbot', '~> 0.1.6.4'

 If the bundler is not being used to manage dependencies, install the gem by executing: